nrv-framework/NRV/docs/usersguide.rst

     ax_dict = axon1.save()

-This code first create an unmyelinated axon as seen in ``(first-steps-into-nrv-a-simple-axon)``.
+This code snippet first creates an unmyelinated axon as seen in ``(first-steps-into-nrv-a-simple-axon)``.
 Then a python dictionary containing all this axon properties is generated in ``ax_dict``.
 To prevent the creation of unwanted files, the save method of most of ``NRV_Class`` object does not save this dictionary into a `.json` file by defaults.

 To actually save the axon properties in a `.json` file, a `save`argument has to be set to ``True`` as bellow.